TheRobBrennan/explore-hasura-basics/README.md

 - We are enforcing that the `user_id` column of `todos` table must be one of the values of `id` in `users` table.

 Click on `Save` to create the foreign key.

+#### Create Relationship

+Now that the foreign key constraint is created, Hasura Console automatically suggests relationships based on that.

+Head over to `Relationships` tab under `todos` table and you should see a suggested object relationship.

+Click on `Add` in the suggested object relationship.

+Enter the relationship name as `user` (already pre-filled) and click on `Save`.